3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d05/instructor_notes/finishing_up_full_crud.md

   - in_progress, boolean
   - created_at/updated_at
-2. Create a new controller in controllers called `project_ideas` the route will be `/users/:id/project-ideas` When you load it in the `server.js` you'll match that pattern above
+2. Create a new controller in controllers called `project_ideas` the route will be `/users/:id/project-ideas`

+When you load it in the `server.js` you'll match that pattern above

 3. Create a `project_ideas` directory in views

 4. triple check your configuration
-  a. do your routes work<br>
+  - do your routes work<br>
-  b. is the model/schema correctly synced in `db`, `models`, and in the controller file
+  - is the model/schema correctly synced in `db`, `models`, and in the controller file

 5. start building full CRUD w/ views!
-  a. create new project ideas<br>
+  - create new project ideas<br>
-  c. show them all on an index page specific to user<br>
+  - show them all on an index page specific to user<br>
-  b. edit project ideas<br>
+  - edit project ideas<br>
-  d. delete project ideas<br>
+  - delete project ideas<br>